 If you find yourself tossing and turning a lot and have difficulty getting comfortable, it may be a sign that it’s time to invest in a new mattress.
 You may even start to sleep better when you spend time at someone else’s house or in a hotel room.
 Over time, mattresses can lose their firmness or lack the comfort they once had as the materials start to break down.
 Consider investing in a new product to restore your comfort and quality of sleep.

 Part of that evaluation should be the size of your mattress.
-Based on your height you can determine if a queen or king mattress would be the right size.
+Based on your height you can determine if a queen or king mattress would be the right size, if you think about buying a new mattress.
 You should also consider the size of your partner to make sure there’s enough room for you both.

 You suffer from allergies